Best Countries to Retire in Latin America (2026): Rankings, Safety & Costs

 Honestly, I would personally prefer to also set the safety lever to 3 or 4, but then we would literally run out of countries to assess.
 Unfortunately, this region—with some exceptions—scores very poorly in safety compared to other regions (e.g., Asia, Europe).
 This is an important factor to keep in mind, which we will discuss in more detail on a country basis further below.

 Figure 4.
 Costa Rica, Uruguay, Argentina, Mexico, and Colombia make up the top affordable early retirement destinations in Latin America.
+These five countries remain after applying the filters listed above.
+The x-axis shows the Retirement Suitability score; the y-axis shows cost of living (Numbeo).
 The countries displayed on the plot are the ones remaining after performing our specific set of filters mentioned above.
 The x axis depicts the retirement suitability score as the average across 9 different variables, while the y axis represents cost of living data (COL).
 For an ideal retirement destination, we want to score high on the Retirement Suitability score and low on the cost of living.
 We can clearly see a two-tier grouping of countries here–Costa Rica and Uruguay perform substantially better on the retirement suitability score, yet are substantially more expensive than the other three (Argentina, Mexico, and Colombia).

-#1 Costa Rica: Is Costa Rica a good place to retire?
+#1 Costa Rica: Is Costa Rica the Best Country to Retire in Latin America?

 Figure 5.
 Quepos, Puntarenas Province, Costa Rica.
 Photo by Costa Rica Drone Tours on Pexels.